MaksimDzhangirov/backendBankExample/docs/part49-eng.md

 Well, if we look at sqlc's [documentation page](https://docs.sqlc.dev/en/stable/howto/named_parameters.html), there is a section about naming parameters.
-Here, to avoid the generated code to contains some Column fields like this, we can use the `sqlc.arg()` function to specify the name of the parameter we want SQLC to generate.
+Here, to avoid the generated code to contain some Column fields like this, we can use the `sqlc.arg()` function to specify the name of the parameter we want SQLC to generate.
 And we can use this double-colons syntax to tell SQLC the exact data type of this parameter.